dymensionxyz/infrastructure/AWS/README.md

 ### Setup the node

-Edit the configurations according to your needs.
+Edit the configurations according to your needs, ensuring that your ROLLAPP_CHAIN_ID is unique for the hub, and that LOG_FILE_PATH and ROLLAPP_CHAIN_DIR start with the correct home directory path.
 ```
 cp $HOME/code/infrastructure/AWS/rollapp.env $HOME/code/rollapp.env && vim $HOME/code/rollapp.env
 ```